-From healthcare to retail to manufacturing, the 3D printing trend is taking hold of various industries.
+From healthcare to retail to industrial manufacturing, the 3D printing trend is taking hold of various industries.
 3D printing, which is also called Additive Layer Manufacturing (ALM), creates items using CAD (Computer Aided Design) and then builds them by adding thin layers of powder, melted plastic, aluminum, or other materials on top of each other.
 3D printing requires less traditional raw materials and up to 90% less waste than traditional manufacturing.
 According to Canalys Research, the global market for 3D printers and 3D printing will grow to $5.2 billion in 2015, and is estimated to grow to $20.2 billion by 2019.
 And a study by Deloitte says that almost 220,000 3D printers will be sold globally by the end of 2015.

 So what’s the best way field service companies can use 3D printers?

 Smarter Inventory for Spare Parts

 Perhaps the most practical use for 3D printers in field service is the replacement of spare parts.
 Whether parts are out of production or out of stock, 3D printers can come to the rescue.
 Even if your business doesn’t own a 3D printer in-house, there are companies such as Kazzata where you can send information, CAD files, and photographs of the part, and they will recreate it for you by sending it to a nearby 3D printer.